 Filene's sons, Edward and Lincoln, made the store a household name after inheriting it in 1901.
-Edward pioneered the store's basement annex, which bargain-hunting shoppers thronged week after week.
+Edward pioneered the store's basement annex, thronged by bargain-hunters week after week.
 The annual wedding dress sale drove brides-to-be into frenzies and usually made the local news.

 One suburbanite born in 1946 remembers the glory years of Boston's downtown department stores: "We went “in town” for everything," ML told the history of department stores.
 "You would never consider buying a winter coat locally – you always made a trip to Filene’s, Jordan Marsh, R. H. Stern or R. H. White."
 Filene's actually sent photographers to customers' homes to take baby pictures -- or you could go to the store for that first communion photo.